DanteHealy/Learn_Shop/README.md

 ---
 ## 7 Credits

-Parts of the code were reused from the original Boutiqu Ado project from the Django Full Stack Framework module.
+Parts of the code were reused from the original Boutiqu Ado project from the "Full Stack Frameworks with Django" module.
+I took influence from Sam Laubscher's website Flowstate Creative Solutions, MS4 project for the contact page and some of the styling cues.
 Some code was applied using the book "Django 3 By Example" from Antonio Mele.
+The online e-learning site "Udemy" was taken for the platform idea and course promotional content.

 ### 7.1 Content

 To be updated

 ### 7.2 Acknowledgements

 I would like to give a huge and sincere thank you to:

-- To be updated
+- My lovely wife for her enduring patience with my coding and for kindly reviewing and being a tester for the website
+- My mentor Spencer Barribal, Sam Laubscher and Simon Vardy for their guidance, emotional and techincal support to keep me motivated to complete this final course project
+- My fellow students in CI plus the CI Tutor support for the technical guidancefor their continued support and encouragement

-They have all been super supportive during this project and I appreciate their feedback and advice which helped to get this site to this final state.
+They have all been super supportive during this project and I appreciate their feedback and advice which helped to reach this final major milestone within the course.

 [Return to Contents](#Contents)